 Surgery outcomes vary depending on whether the tissue is removed or destroyed with ablation/cauterization.
 Recurrence is the most commonly discussed outcome, meaning when the endometriosis returns.

-Most people that have surgery have less pain for several months after surgery.
+Most people who have surgery have less pain for several months after surgery.
 However, surgery is not a permanent cure, and there is a good chance that the endometriosis tissue will eventually grow back.
 After surgery, endometriosis is said to have high recurrence rates.
 However, this data is inconclusive and depends on variables like those who had superficially burnt endometriosis or potentially missed disease.
 Recurrence rates also depend on the location and type of endometriosis, research methodology, and the length of time since the prior surgery.

 When completely removed, the disease can have lower recurrence rates, as low as 10-30%, depending on the location and type of endometriosis, and the length of time since the previous surgery.
 It's important to note that disease recurrence shouldn't be equated with symptom recurrence when reading publications.
 Symptom recurrence is much more frequent, whether or not endometriosis is found at subsequent surgery.